-The first thing is to listen to your strikes; if it’s loud, you certainly need to correct it like this means you will injure yourself, affect your joints, so lighter strikes mean you move faster, with less fatigue less injury.
+The first thing is to listen to your strikes; if it’s loud, you certainly need to correct it like this means you will injure yourself, and affect your joints, so lighter strikes mean you move faster, with less fatigue and less injury.

-There are 3 techniques to strike your foot on the ground so let me clarify and list that first; then, I will let you decide a style for you based on your goals.
+There are 3 techniques to strike your foot on the ground so let me clarify and list that first; then, I will let you decide on a style for you based on your goals.

 - Fore Foot strike running